-Net gain on financial instruments held for trading in 2021 and 2020 include a non-material amount related to the ineffective portion of cash flow hedges.
+Net gain on financial instruments held for trading in the first halves of 2022 and 2021 include a non-material amount related to the ineffective portion of cash flow hedges.

 Potential sources of ineffectiveness can be the differences between hedging instruments and hedged items, notably generated by mismatches in the terms of hedged and hedging instruments, such as the frequency and timing of interest rates resetting, the frequency of payments and the discounting factors, or when hedging derivatives have a non-zero fair value at inception date of the hedging relationship.
 Credit valuation adjustments applied to hedging derivatives are also sources of ineffectiveness.